SimVascular/simvascular.github.io-archive/source/documentation/flowsolver/_intro.md

 2. setting mechanical properties for vessel walls (if deformable)
 3. setting parameters for flowsolver
 4. running the flow solver
-5. converting and analyzing the simualtion results
+5. converting and analyzing the simulation results

 In addition, this tutorial will show you a number of good practices that are important to observe during the simulation process.
 We will do this considering very simple geometry (a straight cylinder) to illustrate different points in a simple way.